Is Beijing Safe in December 2026?

 Is Beijing safe to visit in December?

-Beijing is high risk for tourists in December.
+Beijing is lower risk for tourists in December.
 This is holiday season / winter travel for the East Asia region.
 Our database documents 12 scams year-round — during December, december holiday travel pushes tourist volume up despite winter — scam activity rises accordingly, especially around christmas markets, shopping districts, and new year celebrations.
 The most common risks are taxi & transport, street scams, restaurant scams.

 Is December a good time to visit Beijing?